-The game ends early, if the prince has no interest at all in any princess except one.
+The game ends early, if only one princess is left alive.
 That one, obviously, wins.

 Alternatively, if one princess manages to get more than ten favour-points ahead of all the others; that one wins.

 If you're about to run out of time, announce the game end - and then everyone gets one final turn.